pnp/script-samples/scripts/spo-add-multiple-folders-in-libraries-using-csv-file/README.md

 ## Summary

+This script sample will allow you to create the folders (not nested) into the SharePoint libraries provided in the CSV file.

 ### Create folders on single SharePoint site

 Below is an example of the format needed for your `.csv` file: